-Please include any details regarding design, materials, budget and deadline.
+Please include any details regarding design, materials, budget, and deadline.
 Not sure what style you want?
 Check out my services

 to help you determine which book structure might be best for your project.

-for options.
+for some options.
 If you are interested in another binding topic or technique that is not listed, please contact me with your inquiry and we can discuss the possibilities.

 Guild of Book Workers